 Computer access through gaze interaction

-The Tobii PCEye Mini and PCEye Explore are a portable eye tracking devices and they make up some of the most effective ways for those suffering from SCI to gain computer access in order to re-enter the workplace.
+The Tobii Dynavox PCEye Mini and PCEye Plus are portable eye tracking devices and they make up some of the most effective ways for those suffering from SCI to gain computer access in order to re-enter the workplace.
 It is easy to use, quick to set up, highly accurate and provides total control of your computer using only your eyes.
 The Tobii PCEye Mini helps SCI users return to work through:

 - Easy, one-time calibration for quick computer access

 - Compatibility with nearly any Windows PC or tablet

 - Portability for use both at work and home